Thought Provoking

 AI forms of expertise (i.e., AI doctors, lawyers, accountants, financiers, administrators, teachers) can serve orders of magnitude more expert capacity where needed, increasing not only access but also quality, while leading to human job loss for those previously in such positions.
 AI-powered robotics can and likely will do the same for manual labor-intensive jobs, maybe 5-10 years behind AI software.
 And AI tools will increase output and productivity, often as interns to humans in critical functions, such that fewer humans are necessary, up to the point, likely in the next decade, before they autonomously take over the job functions.

 So let’s continue this thought experiment around wage compression and job disruption using the aggregate cost of physician salaries in the U.S. healthcare system as a starting point.
 It is north of $300 billion dollars, likely closer to $400 billion (take 1mn doctors each making $300-400k).
 Predicting the fate of the $300–$400 billion spent annually on U.S. physician salaries hinges on supply and demand elasticities in healthcare.
 Suppose medical expertise costs drop by 90% due to AI automation of medical expertise and administrative workflows.
 Will consumption increase tenfold to keep the ~$350B spend constant?
 Hard to know.
-People won't start breaking more legs just because orthopedic care is cheaper, but they might start to massively increase their consumption of preventive care, chronic care, mental healthcare, elective procedures, etc and any other medical vertical where demand currently outstrips supply, once barriers to access fall.
-AI will hyper personalize and possibly commodify high quality entertainment and media, and any art form will vie for the same 24 hours of user attention each day.
-Diversity and quality of media will likely expand dramatically; will consumer spending also increase?
-In other areas like accounting even if services become cheaper through automation, a company won't require ten times more audits.
-The demand is bounded by regulatory needs, not cost.
+People won't start breaking more legs just because orthopedic care is cheaper, but Jevons Paradox could apply such that consumption of preventive care, chronic care, mental healthcare, elective procedures, etc and any other medical vertical where demand currently outstrips supply, increases once barriers to access fall.

 Each sector will find its own equilibrium between supply, demand, and elasticity, making precise predictions difficult without a nuanced, sector-specific analysis for which, today, we have insufficient data.
 In the fullness of time, the new AI economy will find an equilibrium once demand hits the asymptote of total consumption and time in each sector.
 This applies across all verticals.
 Keep in mind our humanness may prefer “human centered or human made work product” over technically superior AI produced work.
 We already often prefer “hand made”.